 MARCH 2024.

-6: LIBERTY COUNTY HAZARD MITIGATION PLAN COMMITTEE MEETING: IF ANY COUNCIL MEMBER HAS ANYTHING TO ADD TO THE HAZARD MITIGATION PLAN FOR THE CITY OF KENEFICK.
+6: LIBERTY COUNTY HAZARD MITIGATION PLAN COMMITTEE MEETING: DISCUSS AND TAKE ACTION ON COMMENTS TO THE LIBERTY COUNTY HAZARD MITIGATION PLAN..

-7: STATE AND LOCAL FISCAL RECOVERY FUNDS (SLFRF): DISCUSS AND TAKE ACTION ON STATE AND LOCAL FISCAL RECOVERY FUNDS.
-MAKE A DECISION FOR THE USE OF THE FUNDS IF NOT USED ON THE ROAD REPAIRS.
+7: STATE AND LOCAL FISCAL RECOVERY FUNDS (SLFRF): DISCUSS AND TAKE ACTION ON USE STATE AND LOCAL FISCAL RECOVERY FUNDS.

-8: MOVING CITY HALL TO 3564 FM 1008 DAYTON, TX 77535: THE PREVIOUS CITY HALL AT LOCATION 3564 FM 1008 HAS BEEN REPAIRED AND IS READY TO MOVE BACK INTO.
-CITY HALL IS TO BE MOVED FROM THE KENEFICK CIVIC CENTER 228 FM 2797 DAYTON, TX 77535 TO THE PREVIOUS LOCATION 3564 FM 1008 DATON, TX 77535.
+8: MOVING CITY HALL TO 3564 FM 1008 DAYTON, TX 77535: DISCUSS AND TAKE ACTION ON MOVING CITY HALL TO THE PREVIOUS LOCATION AT 3564 FM 1008 DAYTON, TX 77535.

 9: RESOLUTION NO.2024-01 CITY OF KENEFICK TEXAS SUSPENDING THE WATER AND WASTEWATER RATE INCREASES PROPOSED BY UNDINE, LLC.: REVIEW, DISCUSS, AND TAKE ACTION ON RESOLUTION NO.2024-01.
 CITY OF KENEFICK, TEXAS SUSPENDING THE WATER AND WASTEWATER RATE INCREASES PROPOSED BY UNDINE, LLC.